ekosistema/audio-process/README.md

 1. `install.sh`: This bash script handles the installation of the tool, including setting up the environment and dependencies.
 It is hosted on GitHub and can be run directly using curl.

-2. `audio_process.py`: This Python script contains the main functionality of the Audio Process Tool, including the shuffle_audio, auto_fade, and auto_loop functions, as well as the main menu interface.
+2. `audio_process.py`: This Python script contains the main functionality of the Audio Process Tool, including the shuffle_audio, auto_fade, auto_loop, and add_silence functions, as well as the main menu interface.
 It is downloaded during the installation process.

 These files work together to provide a seamless audio process experience.
 The installer script sets up everything needed to run the Python script, and the Python script handles the actual audio processing tasks.